maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 - 	Due date: December 7th, 11:59 PM

--	The final exam will be an individual evaluation, and it is cummulative.
+-	The final exam will be an individual evaluation, and it is cumulative.
 It is intended to be completed in an “open-book” setting (including “open-internet”), but without outside help from other students/people in general.

 -	It will have a take-home format (similar to homework assignments), and students should submit both a write-up and code (see homework submission instructions).